top of page

 A friend came all the way from Utah last week to help me with some boat maintenance here in south Florida.
 My Whaler needed to have some very heavy batteries changed out and some pumps repaired and replaced.
 It was heavy lifting and definitely a two-man job, so I was very thankful for his help.
 We toiled away the first day and managed to get many of the chores under control.
 The batteries were not too bad except for the weight and getting them down into their locker.
 Awkward and heavy, I was glad (we’ll call him) Bobby was doing the lifting and positioning of those behemoths!
 I went to work on some electrical gremlins in the freshwater pump.
 By the time I had narrowed the problem down to either a bad pump or oxidized wiring Bobby was already done with moving all four batteries!
 He was starting on installing a new macerator pump when he checked on my progress.
 I had already installed a new fuse and switch.
 The pump had power, but it was fluctuating.
 It varied from 9 to 12 volts.
 He took one look at the pump itself and said, “That pump looks brand new.”
 I agreed, and a closer inspection showed a manufacture date of 2022.
 I hadn’t used the boat but a couple of hours since then, so we decided to wire it directly to the 12-volt batteries.
 Off it went!
 Ran like new.
 Problem solved.
 Oxidized wires.
 By the time I had replaced the old wires Bobby was already finished with replacing the macerator pump for the fish boxes.

 The next day started with the promise of fishy feeding frenzies and double ups.
 Maybe even another Grand Slam!
 For me.
 Not Bobby.
 He had taken to sitting around with a satisfied look on his face.
 Then he would get this big smile.
 Disgusting.
 I seriously contemplated the possibility that I might have to pull his Man Card.
 Alas I didn’t have to contemplate very long.
 We were in a spot that had been good, but we weren’t looking for good we were looking for great.
 We were moving on.
-Bobby was at the helm and had the engines in gear and idling along and making sure we were ready to go fast.
-Satisfied we were he pushed the throttles forward smartly.
-The rear of the boat gave a blast of grinding roaring noise.
-He threw the shifters back into neutral.
-We both went into high adrenalin mode as we began sorting out what had happened.
-We discovered quickly we weren’t sinking.
-But the lower end on the port engine now had reverse only and forward sounded like train wreck.
-So much for promise right?
+Bobby was at the helm and had the engines in gear and idling along while I got the boat ready to go fast.
+Satisfied everything was stowed he pushed the throttles forward smartly.
+The rear of the boat gave a blast of grinding roaring noise!
+He threw the shifters right back into neutral.
+Adrenalin hit us hard as we began sorting out what had happened.
+We quickly confirmed we weren’t talking on water or in any real danger, but the lower end on the port engine now had reverse only and forward sounded like train wreck.
+My heart sank.
+So much for our promising day, right?
+Then the realization sank in that this was not going to be fixable before the kids got here.

-I got ahold of the guys at Naples Boat Mart.
-I laid the problem out for them and went so far as to ask them if they could make something happen in two days!
-I played all my cards.
-I even told them about my daughter’s family coming for their vacation all the way from Indiana.
-A trip that had been in the planning for over a year before we found a time that worked for everyone.
-Couldn’t help myself.
-Bobby’s can-do mojo was still working.
-I know, I know.
-I can already hear the laughter and derision from my friends in Southeast Florida!
-Stop it.
-It’s not very nice.
-And I feel the pity as well.
-Stop it!
-Seriously!
-It’s not very nice.
-The guy on the line said “so you have a bad lower end assembly on the port engine, and you want us to get it done in two days.
-Right?”
-I swallowed hard and said yes.
-He said, “let me talk to the service manager and I’ll get back to you right away.”
-I don’t know if you are familiar with the SISC (service industry secret code) or not but let me lay it out for you.
-“Right away” means they will call you back in a few weeks if at all.
-I hung up and began thinking of alternate activities we could offer the kids.
+I contacted the team at Naples Boat Mart and explained the situation, even asking if they could fix it within two days.
+I pulled out all the stops, mentioning my daughter's family visiting from Indiana for a vacation we'd been planning for over a year.
+I couldn't help it; Bobby's can-do spirit was still influencing me.
+I can already hear my friends in Southwest Florida laughing and deriding me— stop it, it's not nice.
+I can feel their pity—seriously, stop it, it's not nice.
+The person on the phone said, "So you have a bad lower end assembly on the port engine, and you want us to fix it in two days, right?"
+I said "yes.".
+He replied, "Let me talk to the service manager and I'll get back to you right away."
+If you're not familiar with the SISC (service industry secret code), "right away" usually means they'll call you back in a few weeks, if at all.
+I hung up and started considering alternative activities for the kids.

 My phone rang 5 minutes later.
 My first thought honestly, was who could that be, I’m not expecting any calls.
 It was the service manager from Naples Boat Mart!
 I braced myself for the next SISC communication.
 It’s usually “I’m shorthanded”, or” I don’t have the parts”, or the ultimate finality of “my first service appointment is next month”.
 Okay, okay in their defense those things can all be true.
 In the end it makes no difference.
 Whatever words he was going to use the bottom line was, they all meant the same thing, “ARE YOU KIDDING ME?”
 But to my surprise he greeted me warmly.
 Asked how I was and let me know he thought he could help.
 Let’s just hit the pause button for a minute.
 Let that sink in.
 There is no SISC for that.